Clem-cpu/BT4101_Sentiment/README.md

 Edit the reddit.json file to contain the necessary credentials from setting up a reddit developer account.
 More information can be found here https://www.reddit.com/wiki/api/

-Schedule a CRON job for the main.py file to occur on a daily basis at 07:59:00 UTC
+Schedule a CRON job for the main.py file to occur on a daily basis at 07:59:00 UTC.

+More information on how to set up a CRON job can be found at https://www.hostinger.com/tutorials/cron-job